-- 8.1 EGC messages include instructions to the LES for processing MSI in the form of a special address header that consists of five (or six) C-codes as described below.
-In order for a message to be correctly processed, it must always consist of data conforming to C codes "1" to "5".
+8.1 EGC messages include instructions to the LES for processing MSI in the form of a special address header that consists of five (or six) C codes as described below.
+In order for a message to be correctly processed, it must-shall always consist of data conforming to C codes "1" to "5".
 Additionally, C code "0" shall be used when required by the service provider.

 - C0 Ocean Region code 1 digit (when required)

 - 0 Atlantic Ocean Region West

 - 1 Atlantic Ocean Region East

 - 2 Pacific Ocean Region

 - 3 Indian Ocean Region

-- 9 all ocean regions (Note: availability of $C_0 = 9$ should be checked with LES operator or service provider)
+- 9 all ocean regionsserved by the addressed LES (Note: availability of $C_0 = 9$ should be checked with the LES operator or service provider)

-- C_1 priority code 1 digit code
+- C1 priority code 1 digit code

 - C2 service code 2 digit code

 - C3 address code 2, 4, 10 or 12 alphanumeric code

 - C4 repetition code 2 digit code

-- C5 presentation code normally a 2 digit code
+- C5 presentation code normally a1 or 2 digit code